Categories

 The present level of scientific knowledge suggests that weak magnetic fields pose no threat to your health or quality of sleep.

 The inability to sleep leaves you feeling drained the next day.
 If there weren’t any particularly stressful events the day before, it might just be the mattress giving you trouble sleeping.
 This is the case even if it retains the ideal combination of hardness and flexibility.
-Because the metallic components of mattresses, and particularly innerspring mattresses, are thought to have a detrimental effect on people.
+Because the metallic components of mattresses, particularly innerspring mattresses, are thought to have a detrimental effect on people.
 A magnetization of the mattresses or an amplification of electrosmog by the utilized metal could be to blame for this.
 But, is this just a superstition?
 Do innerspring beds and their “high” EMFs (electric and magnetic fields) have a negative health impact on people?

 Mattresses’ potential to boost the strength of electrical radiation is minimal at best.